Turn your Smartphone

 from When he founded the L.to.
 Dance Project, Benjamin Millepied - among the most talented dancers and choreographers on the contemporary scene - has devoted himself primarily to artistic creation. to make his presence at Festival dei Due Mondi exclusive is his return to the stage as a dancer, after more than a decade, for the new project with pianist Alexandre Tharaud - a unique figure in the world of classical music and a leading exponent of the French school.

-Director of the Opéra National de Paris from 2014 to 2016 and enshrined on the big screen by the film The Black Swan with actress Natalie Portman, who later became his wife, Millepied shares the stage with Tharaud at Teatro Romano in Unstill Life, an exceptional evening that takes the relationship between dance and music to the top.
+Director of the Opéra National de Paris from 2014 to 2016 and consecrated on the big screen by the film The Black Swan with actress Natalie Portman, who later became his wife, Millepied shares the stage with Tharaud at the Teatro Romano in Unstill Life, an exceptional evening that takes the relationship between dance and music to new heights.

 "from child I wanted to be a dancer," says Alexandre Tharaud, irresistibly attracted toOpera in Paris, while Benjamin dreamed of being a pianist, before becoming the great dancer and choreographer we know.
 For lack of talent, I did not pursue ballet.
 But the piano welcomed me to open arms.
 Benjamin and I met a few years ago at Place des Vosges to Paris.
 That day the idea of a residency atOpera was sparked, during which I would give concerts and participate in some ballets inspired by the piano repertoire.
 Time has passed and today our paths cross again in a more intimate project, that of a face to face meeting between our arts.
 If all of Benjamin'sopera is deeply connected to music, I think I can say that my playing would not be what it is without my years of dancing from as a child, my discipline of the body and my passion for dance, which is constantly renewed."